 I tried the thing where you fill up your old ink with even older ink you bought at Costco 10 years ago but ... it didn't work. (you can learn how to refill your old ink cartridges here)

 So there I was.
-An important graduate from a highly esteemed small town night course about to walk into class without her assignment done.
-In highschool I could have talked my way out of it, but at night school??
-No, no night school is kind of important.
-I'd never get away with it.
+An important almost-graduate from a highly esteemed small town night course about to walk into class without her assignment done.
+In high school I could have talked my way out of it, but at night school??
+No, no night school is serious stuff I'd never get away with it.

 So I did what any desperate girl looking for a way out would.
 I ate a cookie.
 And then I got to work figuring it out.

 →Follow me on Instagram where I often make a fool of myself←